 In fact, it’s so good, your guests won’t believe they’re eating their vegetables!
 Get ready to turn everyone into a cauliflower fan!
 The best part is that it’s made with nine ingredients and is ready within just a mere 20 minutes of cooking.

 Served warm, it pairs well with all your favorite main courses and is guaranteed to knock your socks off.
 One of our favorite ways to prepare cauliflower, it’ll have the whole family excited to eat their veggies!

 Simple Ingredients You’ll Need

 The ingredients needed for this easy cauliflower recipe are super simple and can easily be found at your local grocery store.
-Here are the handful of items you need:
+Here’s the handful of items you need: